Musical Theatre Educators’ Alliance, Inc.

 ARTICLE 11: AMENDMENTS

-By-laws of MTEA may be amended or repealed, and new By-laws may be made, by a quorum (as defined in Section 6.5, above) of the Members entitled to vote at any meeting of the Members called for such purpose.
+The By-Laws of MTEA may be amended or repealed, and new By-Laws may be made, by a quorum (as defined in Section 6.4, above) of the Members entitled to vote at any meeting of the Members called for such purpose.